lwhite1/arrow-table/README.md

 # Working with Tables

-**NOTE**: The API described in this document is experimental and subject to change.
+**NOTE**: This API is experimental and subject to change.

-Table and MutableTable are tabular data structures backed by Arrow arrays.
-They are similar to VectorSchemaRoot, but lack its support for batch operations.
-Anyone managing batches of tabular data (in a pipeline, for example) would likely be better off continuing to use a VectorSchemaRoot.
+Like VectorSchemaRoot, Table and MutableTable are tabular data structures backed by Arrow arrays.
+They differ from VectorSchemaRoot mainly in that they lack its support for batch operations.
+Anyone processing batches of tabular data in a pipeline should continue to use VectorSchemaRoot.
 Table and MutableTable also differ from VectorSchemaRoot in their mutation semantics.

 ## Mutation semantics

 VectorSchemaRoot provides a thin wrapper on the FieldVectors has hold its data.
-While these FieldVectors have setters, they must be used in a particular way, as described in ValueVector JavaDoc:
+These vectors have "set" methods, and they can be accessed through the table, but their use is subject to rules documented in the ValueVector class:

 - values need to be written in order (e.g. index 0, 1, 2, 5)
 - null vectors start with all values as null before writing anything